Pensions

 If you have a ‘scheme pays deduction’ or ‘a pension sharing order’, these have not been deducted from the amount shown on the ABS.

-If you have already passed your NPA, you may have some late retirement increases included in the ‘current annual pension’ value.
+If you have passed age 65, you may have late retirement increases included in the calculation of the annual pension shown on your statement.

 If you are planning to take your pension soon and have questions about the late retirement increases that may be payable, contact us.